 Gorilla Trades is a standard stock picking service that costs $500 per year.

 The owner of the company, Ken Berman of Jupiter Florida, seems like a nice enough person.
 However, we could not verify all of his claims.

 The Gorilla Trades service looks innocent enough.
-However, the track record is woefully incomplete, confusing, and not fit for human consumption.
-Ken can do a better job of organizing the track record of trading recommendations
+However, the track record is confusing.
+Ken can do a better job of organizing the track record of trading recommendations.

 Good customer support staff.